 In New York, “Missing” posters covered the walls of buildings around the ruins, as the city took on the unprecedented task of figuring out who had died.

-Some bodies were all but vaporised.
-“Missing” people were found at hospitals.
-Some people thought to be in the area contacted authorities to report themselves safe.
+Some bodies were all but vaporised while people who were initially thought lost, were found at hospitals.
+Some people who were near the towers contacted authorities to report themselves safe.

 In Trinidad and Tobago, the media got identities—Conrod Cottoy, Reena Sam-Dinnoo, Winston Grant, Clara Hinds, Stephen Joseph, Glenroy Neblett, Jerome Nedd, Oscar Nesbitt, Anthony Portillo, Vishnoo Ramsaroop, Goumatie Thackurdeen, Boyie Mohammed, Paula Morales and Joan Francis.